-By infusing nature with architecture and design, Anderson Walk brings elements of the outside in, creating a space that is ideal for reflection and imagination.
-A series of wood feature walls weave their way through the three towers Anderson Walk.
+Infusing nature with architecture and design, Anderson Walk brings elements of the outside in, creating a space that is ideal for reflection and imagination.
+A series of wood feature walls weave their way through the three towers of Anderson Walk.
 A thread is formed throughout this new residential development by incorporating versions of the Shattered and the Alder series.
-This thread takes you from one piece to the next, from building to building, offering a story that ties in with the history, the heritage, and the nature of the area.
+This thread takes you from one piece to the next, from building to building, offering a story that ties in with the history, heritage, and nature of the area.

 SHATTERED AND ALDER